nymank/etteplan-weather-app/README.md

 `npm install && npm start`

 ### Docker
+If using node doesn't work, the problem could be OS related.
+Docker should work the same on all operating systems.

 1. Start Docker daemon (e.g. Docker desktop)
 - Docker can be installed here: https://docs.docker.com/get-docker/